solaka/MLB-game-simulator/README.md

 Recognizing the need to get my arms around the variance and covariance of player scores if I was going to optimize GPP lineups, I built this simulation model for MLB games.
 It's hardly the first of its kind, though I'm not aware of one that facilitates an analysis of DFS scoring in this way.
 The fact that the focus is on DFS permits a few shortcuts (e.g. ABs are slightly misstated because I don't track sacrifice flies), but at some point I may go back and address those, if only to produce even more realistic-looking boxscores.

+You might ask: why bother with a simulation model, when you could just look up actual DFS scores for these players and calculate variances and covariances?
+You could, but there would be a lot of noise, and a small sample size.
+Batters come and go, move around in the lineup, and face different types and levels of pitchers.
+And even if things were completely stable, you'd only have 162 observations to work with.
+A good simulation model -- one that correctly reflects event probabilities and the mechanics of a baseball game -- allows us to look at any lineup configuration with any set of players, and to examine the results of thousands of trials.

 ## Data
 #### Data acquisition
 The R file “download and parse retrosheet play-by-play files.R”, adapted from code from the previously mentioned blog posts by Jim Albert, downloads and unzips event files from retrosheet.org and converts them to csv files.
 For this study, I used only data from the 2018 regular season.